5 Legal Essentials Every Photographer Needs in Their Contracts

 02 INTELLECTUAL PROPERTY + USAGE RIGHTS

 Photography is art and generally the images you take are you your intellectual property.
 Your contract should set out who owns the final photos, how they can be used and whether they can be published, edited or shared online.
 It should also include whether you can use the images for self-promotion purposes (e.g. posting on social media or publishing on your website).
-If you’re keen to understand the difference between licensing your photos versus assigning them, book in for a custom contract and we can give you the low down!
+We are more than happy to help you understand the difference between assigning your intellectual property rights v licensing them, as this is an important point to understand.

 03 CANCELLATION AND RESCHEDULE TERMS